 Racism and white supremacy adapts and perseveres.

 And this is the story of racism and the fight for racial justice in our country: Progress comes in spurts, then people believe the problem is “fixed” and turn their attention elsewhere.
 But racism is a cancer.
-If we are not vigilant in always rooting it out, it will continue to strengthen and spread, many times in new and more resilient ways.
+If we are not vigilant in always rooting it out, in understanding how it adapts and migrates, it will continue to strengthen and spread, many times in new and more resilient ways.

 One of the ways we’re fighting racism here in Cleveland Heights.